-OurDomain Amsterdam Southeast, located on a cultural axis in Amsterdam, marks a new impulse.
-Strategically located next to an academic hospital and train station, the campus with its critical mass of approx. 1.500 apartments and amenities introduces a first residential centre in a predominantly office area.
-This new campus is the catalyst that ignites the long desired change process from mono-functional office area into a multifunctional city district.
-The urbanistic objective of the OurDomain campus is to introduce fundamental change, generate new connections and facilitate social space that inspires its users.
+OurDomain Amsterdam Southeast, located on a knowledge axis.
+It consists of educational institutions and student housing in Amsterdam.
+It also marks a new impulse in the area.
+Strategically located next to an academic hospital and train station, the campus with its critical mass of approx. 1,500 apartments and amenities introduces a first residential center in a predominantly office area.
+This new campus is the catalyst that ignites a long desired change.
+This area will transorm from mono-functional office area into a lively, multifunctional city district.
+The urbanistic objective of the OurDomain campus is to introduce fundamental change.
+We will generate new connections and facilitate social space that inspires its users.

-Inserting three large housing blocks (A, B and C) around an articulated park allows for a recognizable residential atmosphere in a predominant office location.
-The three blocks, with each independent identity, are designed to be cornerstones that mark the park boundary.
-Together with the two existing buildings the campus will become the pivotal centre of the area.
+Inserting three large housing blocks (East House, North House and West House) around an articulated park allows for a recognizable residential atmosphere in a predominant office location.
+We designed the three blocks to be cornerstones that mark the park boundary.
+Together with the two existing buildings the campus will become the pivotal center of the area.
 The lush, inviting landscape design by karres+brands adds articulated topography to the park.
-The residual soil of excavating the underground parking garage is used to make small-scale hills that render local quality, give the area a strong identity and inspire people to make use of it.
+We also used the residual soil of excavating the underground parking garage to make small-scale hills that render local quality and also give the area a strong identity and inspire people to make use of it.